titaniummachine1/lua-image-embeding/Binary Image Embeding/readme.md

 ✅ **Clipboard-Based** – No need to manually select files.
 Just copy an image and run the script!
 ✅ **Standalone** – Users don’t need to install extra dependencies in Lua.
 The image is embedded inside the script.
 ✅ **Automatic Resizing** – The script ensures the image dimensions are optimized (powers of 2).
-✅ **Quick & Easy** – The binary string is copied directly to your clipboard for instant pasting.
+✅ **Quick & Easy** – The Base64 string is copied directly to your clipboard for instant pasting.
-✅ **Lua-Compatible Formatting** – The output works with Lua’s `\x` byte notation for easy embedding.
+✅ **More Compatible** – Base64 works well for networking, APIs, and data transmission.

 ---